1 – Collaboration is the name of the game.

 8 – Bringing training and change management into the picture (they are critical).

-When calling attention to KM and knowledge services, putting forward a proposition to take advantage – from a competitive perspective – of the company’s intellectual capital, you’re asking fellow employees to think about why and how they use the company’s information, knowledge, and learning.
+When calling attention to knowledge services, putting forward a proposition to take advantage – from a competitive perspective – of the company’s intellectual capital, you’re asking fellow employees to think about why and how they use the company’s information, knowledge, and learning.
 It’s big-picture stuff, and you’re calling for change, change that will enable the company to perform better if it manages itself as a knowledge culture.

 It won’t be easy, and you’ll encounter resistance almost from the get-go.
 At the same time, though, you’re going to find yourself and colleagues on your team with a wide coterie of supporters and enthusiasts.
 They’ll be saying to you – and to management – “Why did we wait until now?
 Why haven’t we done this before?”